adtribute/mqa-evergreen/README.md

 ## Making Changes

 The app is linked to this repositories application version (current version can be found in the package.json file).
 Making changes to the app will require a new version to be released (along side with your changes).
-When you've commit your changes to your branch and are ready to merge into master, you will need to release a new version.
+When you've committed your changes to your branch and are ready to merge into master, you will need to release a new version.
 To do this, run:

 ```bash
 yarn release